 There are several ways of dealing with this:

-- Shortening and flour: use soft shortening to grease the pan, every angle, every nook and cranny until it's completely covered.
+Shortening and flour: use soft shortening to grease the pan, every angle, every nook and cranny until it's completely covered.
 Using your fingers is messy but effective.
 You can also use a brush.
 Sprinkle flour and rotate the pan to cover it completely.
 You'll have to do it to one side and then the other.
 Make sure you flour the center tube.
 Turn the pan upside down over the kitchen sink and smack lightly it against the edge.
 The excess flour will fall, leaving a thin layer behind.
 Your pan is ready to be filled.

-- Cake goop or cake pan-release paste: it's one of my favorites, together with the shortening method above, because it's very effective.
+Cake goop or cake pan-release paste: it's one of my favorites, along with the shortening method above, because it's very effective.
 Mix equal parts (volume: cups or tablespoons) of shortening, flour and vegetable oil (sunflower or canola) to make a paste.
 Use it to coat the pan with a brush.
 Store it in an airtight container (I use a jar) for a month at room temperature or up to 3 months in the refrigerator.

-- Baking spray: use a spray labeled as having flour or specifically made for baking (as opposed to cooking).
-It has to have flour; otherwise, you have a high chance of the cake sticking when removing it.
+Baking spray: use a spray labeled as having flour or specifically made for baking (as opposed to cooking).
+It has to have flour; otherwise, the cake will likely stick when removed.
 At least, that's my experience.
+I hardly use it anymore.

-- Recipe: whenever I find a great bundt cake recipe that can be easily removed from an intricate bundt pan, even though I didn’t follow step 1 above, I cling to it like life itself!
+Recipe: whenever I find a great bundt cake recipe that can be easily removed from an intricate bundt pan, even though I didn’t follow step 1 above, I cling to it like life itself.

-How to make a banana cake
+Steps to make banana bread cake

 This is a straightforward butter cake that has banana puree.
 Some pointers: